(Last Updated 2-18-20)

 Visitor comments come at a price.
 I have to delete spam comments manually, because I don't use commercial software with capchas.
 As I said, I don't use capchas, because they eat up CPU power and Internet connection bandwidth, and because commercial capcha software mines website visitors' data.
 Having my own self-written visitor-comment software allows me to avoid this.
 It also allows me to avoid running a sluggish, database program required by commercial visitor-comment software.
 I've written before about my annoyance with CPU-intensive general database software that can easily be replaced with simple and fast self-written code.

 This week, I came upon a solution that I hope will at least partially solve my visitor-comments problem.
 I added an extremely simple robot-screening test to my code.
 You can see how I implemented this solution in the comment form at the bottom of this page.
 I'm hoping it will work at least 80% as well as a capcha.
 That would be good enough to enable me to continue to avoid using capchas.
-(UPDATE 1-16-19: Since I implemented my new robot screening test two months ago, not one robot has succeeded in slipping in a comment.
+(UPDATE 2-18-19: Since I implemented my new robot screening test three months ago, not one robot has succeeded in slipping in a comment.
 Based on this, I would say my robot screening test works beautifully!)